 Local backups are easily scheduled and proceed quickly, but if you want to use the Acronis Cloud, be sure to leave yourself plenty of time for the upload to complete.
-During my testing, my connection speed to the Acronis Cloud peaked at 22 Mbps, which meant my 18 GB test backup took upwards of 4 hours to complete, despite my extremely high-speed fiber connection.
+During my testing, my connection speed to the Acronis Cloud peaked at 22 Mbps, which meant my test backup took upwards of 4 hours to complete, despite my extremely high-speed fiber connection.
 If you wanted to back up an entire drive, it’s probably better to stick to a local storage option.

 Table of Contents

 Hi, my name is Thomas Boldt, and like many of you, I have fully embraced the digital lifestyle.
 Keeping my data safe, secure, and properly backed up is an essential part of that life, regardless of how tedious it can be.
 You only have to lose one hard drive to really start to appreciate how important backups are, but hopefully, I can convince you that it’s worth the time before you lose any of your data.